lucic71/Licenta2022/Notes.markdown

   - Tanenbaum's paper is a good starting point
   - Deliverable: a set of papers discussing the problems
   - Can we find a better (??) description of the problem domain?

+# 2022 February 1st, Diploma meeting #11

+- LucianP in exam session
+- LucianP will start writing intro or background/related work
+- Looked over portability literature from Lucian
+  - We have a starting point for background and related work
+  - There is little academic work on this, but plenty of web articles